alphagov/notifications-admin/docs/index.md

 <h2 id="about_Notify">About GOV.UK Notify</h2>

-GOV.UK Notify is a cross-government platform that lets government services send notifications by sms or email.
+GOV.UK Notify is a cross-government platform that lets government services send notifications by text or email.
 It's currently in beta.

 There are 2 ways to send notifications: